fi3ework/rollup-plugin-fork-ts-checker/README.md

 ## Options

 Most options are completely same as [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin#options).
-Some Webpack-specific configurations are useless.
+But some functionality can not be supported.

+- webpack-specific configurations (e.g. ts-loader).
+- vue (WIP)

 ## License